 Each October, a new table of optical axis and aimpoint positions are compiled for the new release of Chandra POG (Proposers' Observatory Guide), CIAO (Chandra Interactive Analysis of Observations) and ObsVis (The Chandra Observation Visualizer).

-The Chandra Cycle 15 optical axis and aimpoint positions are listed in Table 2.
+The Chandra Cycle 16 optical axis and aimpoint positions are listed in Table 2.
 On-axis targets will be imaged at the aimpoint (with the default offsets for ACIS-I and S) chip coordinates on each detector.
 Observers should use this table to check their target location and may request different pointing offset based on their sources to maximize the scientific return.
-If no pointing offset is specified, the default offset will be applied.
+If the observer do not request a specific pointing offset, the default offset will be applied.
+Table 2 can also be found at http://cxc.harvard.edu/cal/Hrma/OpticalAxisAndAimpoint.html.